Yalchin403/whelp-task/README.md

 }
 ```

-Docs for all the endpoints are available in the https://localhost:5000 if you run the application locally.
+Docs for all the endpoints are available in the https://localhost:5000/docs (make sure to change port if you run the application on different port) if you run the application locally.

 To install all the dependencies execute `pip install -r reqs.txt`